ietf-wg-dult/threat-model/draft-ietf-dult-threat-model.md

 ##### Narrative

 Strawberry and Elderberry live together.
 Neither has any specialized technological knowledge.
 Strawberry has noticed that Elderberry has become excessively jealous – every time they go to visit a friend by themselves, Elderberry accuses them of infidelity.
 To their alarm, over the last week, on multiple occasions, Elderberry has somehow known which friend they visited at any given time and has started to harass the friends.
 Strawberry eventually gets a notification that a tracker is traveling with them, and thinks it may be in their car, but they cannot find it.
-They live in a car-dependent area and cannot visit friends without the car, and Elderberry controls all of the “family” money, so their cannot take the car to the mechanic without Elderberry knowing.
+They live in a car-dependent area and cannot visit friends without the car, and Elderberry controls all of the “family” money, so they cannot take the car to the mechanic without Elderberry knowing.

 ##### Analysis

 Here, the Attacker and the Victim are still cohabiting, and the Attacker is monitoring the Victim’s independent activities.
 This would allow the Attacker to know if, for instance, the Victim went to a police station or a domestic violence agency.
-The Victim has reason to think that they are being tracked, but they cannot find the Device.
-This can happen if the sound emitted by the Device is insufficiently loud, and is particularly a risk in a car, where seat cushions or other typical features of a car may provide sound insulation for a hidden Tag.
+The Victim has reason to think that they are being tracked, but they cannot find the Tag.
+This can happen if the sound emitted by the Tag is insufficiently loud, and is particularly a risk in a car, where seat cushions or other typical features of a car may provide sound insulation for a hidden Tag.
 The Victim could benefit from having a mechanism to increase the volume of the sound emitted by the Tag.
-Another notable feature of this scenario is that because of the cohabitation, the Tag will spend most of the time in “near-Owner state” as defined by the proposed industry consortium specification {{I-D.detecting-unwanted-location-trackers}}.
-In near-Owner state it would not provide alerts under that specification.
+Another notable feature of this scenario is that because of the cohabitation, the Tag will spend most of the time in “near-Owner state” as defined by the proposed industry consortium specification (see {{I-D.detecting-unwanted-location-trackers}}).
+Tags do not provide alerts in near-Owner state to reduce false positives.

 | Attacker Profile | Elderberry |
 | ------------- | ------------- |